un-ts/changesets-gitlab/README.md

 - `INPUT_REMOVE_SOURCE_BRANCH` - Enables the merge request "Delete source branch" checkbox.
 Default false.
 - `INPUT_TARGET_BRANCH` -> The merge request target branch.
 Defaults to current branch
 - `INPUT_CREATE_GITLAB_RELEASES` - A boolean value to indicate whether to create Gitlab releases after publish or not.
 Default true.
+- `INPUT_LABELS` - A comma separated string of labels to be added to the version package Gitlab Merge request

 ### Outputs